ViolenceWorks/VT-69/README.md

 * Written in Rust
 * 4" LCD with 800x480 resolution
   * Display allows for a full 80x24 character display. *This is not a graphical display*.
 It will only display text characters.
   * Full color.
-All 256 of them.
+All eight of them.
 Only one color at a time.
 * Silicone membrane keyboard
   * Custom-desinged, it's like the keypad on a remote control
   * Other keyboard layouts supported; DVORAK, QWERTZ, and AZERTY are simply a matter of keyboard legends.